- Oops!Something went wrong.Please try again later.

-This level actually compares pretty favorably with the market at large, as the PE for the S&P 500 compares in at about 18.01.
-If we focus on the stock’s long-term PE trend, the current level puts Penske Automotive’ current PE ratio slightly below its midpoint (which is 10.95) over the past five years.
+This level actually compares pretty favorably with the market at large, as the PE for the S&P 500 stands at about 25.41.
+If we focus on the long-term PE trend, Penske Automotive’s current PE level puts it slightly above its midpoint over the past five years.

-Further, the stock’s PE compares favorably with the Zacks Retail-Wholesale sector’s trailing twelve months PE ratio, which stands at 26.92.
+Further, the stock’s PE also compares favorably with the industry’s trailing twelve months PE ratio, which stands at 12.08.
 At the very least, this indicates that the stock is relatively undervalued right now, compared to its peers.

-We should also point out that Penske Automotive has a forward PE ratio (price relative to this year’s earnings) of just 8.47, so it is fair to say that a slightly more value-oriented path may be ahead for Penske Automotive’ stock in the near term too.
+We should also point out that Penske Automotive has a forward PE ratio (price relative to this year’s earnings) of just 10.04, so it is fair to say that a slightly more value-oriented path may be ahead for Penske Automotive stock in the near term too.

 Another key metric to note is the Price/Sales ratio.
 This approach compares a given stock’s price to its total sales, where a lower reading is generally considered better.
 Some people like this metric more than other value-focused ones because it looks at sales, something that is far harder to manipulate with accounting tricks than earnings.

-Right now, Penske Automotive has a P/S ratio of about 0.16.
-This is significantly lower than the S&P 500 average, which comes in at 3.40 right now.
-Also, as we can see in the chart below, this is somewhat below the highs for this stock in particular over the past few years.
+Right now, Penske Automotive has a P/S ratio of about 0.22.
+This is significantly lower than the S&P 500 average, which comes in at 5.13 right now.
+Also, as we can see in the chart below, this is slightly below the highs for this stock in particular over the past few years.

 Broad Value Outlook

-In aggregate, Penske Automotive currently has a Value Style Score of A, putting it into the top 20% of all stocks we cover from this look.
-This makes PAG a solid choice for value investors.
+In aggregate, Penske Automotive currently has a Zacks Value Style Score of B, putting it into the top 40% of all stocks we cover from this look.
+This makes Penske Automotive a solid choice for value investors.

 What About the Stock Overall?

-Meanwhile, the company’s recent earnings estimates have been disappointing.
-The current quarter has seen five estimates go lower in the past sixty days compared to none higher, while the full year estimate has seen a similar trend in the same time period.
+Meanwhile, the company’s recent earnings estimates have been mostly trending higher.
+The current quarter has seen three estimates go higher in the past sixty days compared to one lower, while the full year estimate has seen five upward and zero downward revisions in the same time period.

-This has had a noticeable impact on the consensus estimate, as the current quarter consensus estimate has fallen 3.4% in the past two months, while the full year estimate has declined 2%.
+As a result, the current quarter consensus estimate has risen by 34.4% in the past two months, while the full year estimate has increased 30.8%.
 You can see the consensus estimate trend and recent price action for the stock in the chart below: